yadavamit006/macro-java/src/main/java/com/learning/ay/spring/spring.md

 @Controller : is a class level annotation, which tells the Spring Framework that this class serves as a controller in Spring MVC

+@Configuration :
-@Configuration : classes can contain bean definition methods annotated with @Bean:
+1. classes can contain bean definition methods annotated with @Bean:
+2. Tags the class as a source of bean definitions for the application context.

+@EnableAutoConfiguration: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.

 @SpringBootApplication = @Configuration + @EnableAutoConfiguration + @ComponentScan.
 it will automatically scan the components in the current package and its sub-packages.
 Thus it will register them in Spring’s Application Context, and allow us to inject beans using @Autowired.